 - Destitution Domestic Violence (DDV) concession

-For more information on all of the above please visit the Department of Work and Pensions website.
+For more info visit the Department of Work and Pensions website.

 How can Central Women’s Aid help?

-We provide emergency accommodation for women and children escaping domestic abuse.
-We also provide support and activities for women and children in our accommodation and courses in the community that directly empower women and help them process their experiences .
+Our charity provide emergency accommodation for women and children escaping domestic abuse.
+We provide support and activities for women and children in our accommodation and run courses in the community for all women and women only aiming to directly empower women and help them process their experiences .

-We can put you in touch with various agencies to provide any additional help or support you might need.
+We will put you in touch with other agencies too, to provide any additional help or support you might need.
 Give us a call to discuss how we can help.

 What other help is available?

-Some people also find it helpful to use online forums such as the Women’s Aid Survivor’s Forum, which provide a safe and anonymous space for women to share their experiences and support one another.
+You may find it helpful to visit the Women’s Aid Survivor’s Forum, which can provide a safe and anonymous space to share experiences and support one another.

 Central Women’s Aid has helped many women and children escape from abuse.
 Read about some of the women we have helped on our impact page.